 Do Medicare Advantage and Medicare Part D Plans Cover Trelegy-Ellipta?

-Medicare Advantage and Medicare Part D plans generally cover approximately 97% of costs for Trelegy-Ellipta.
+In 2022, roughly 97% of Medicare Advantage (Medicare Part C) prescription drug plans and standalone Medicare Part D drug plans covered Trelegy-Ellipta.
 However, specific coverage options may vary depending on plan availability in specific locations, so Medicare recipients should always verify coverage and costs with their plan providers.

 Is Trelegy-Ellipta a Steroid Drug?